User Experience Optimization is Key to Your Law Firm Marketing Strategy

-So, why does your law firm bother having a web presence?
-Because web traffic generates leads, leads can be converted into clients and clients keep the light’s on.
+Why does your law firm bother having a web presence?
+Because web traffic generates leads, leads can be converted into clients, and clients keep the lights on.

 However, simply having a web presence is not enough.

-This is where UX comes into play.
-UX is short for user experience, specifically the experience a visitor has (or doesn’t have) when visiting a website.
-The more satisfactory the experience is for the visitor, the longer they will stay on-site.
-The longer they stay on-site, the more likely it is that they will become engaged with your brand.
-The higher their level of engagement, the easier it will be to have them take action and convert them into a paying client.
+This is where UX — short for “user experience” — comes into play.
+UX is specifically the experience a visitor has (or doesn’t have) when visiting a website.
+The more satisfactory the experience is for the visitor, the longer they will stay on site.
+The longer they stay on site, the more likely it is that they will become engaged with your brand.
+The higher their level of engagement, the easier it will be to prompt them to take action and convert them into a paying client.

 In today’s marketplace, good UX isn’t an option.
 It’s a necessity.
 Not only is it important in generating leads, it is also increasingly important as an SEO element in and of itself.